eagle-io/docs/source/topics/nodes/parameter.rst

 Restricted values
+    Select what values are acceptable for control operations:

     *None*

         None does not restrict the control value.
 User can enter any value of the same type as the parameter. eg. Number, Text, Time.